dixieflatline76/Spice/README.md

   > **Google Photos is currently in "Test Mode".** To use this feature, you must be added as a beta tester.
 Please [**Open a GitHub Issue**](https://github.com/dixieflatline76/Spice/issues) or [**Start a Discussion**](https://github.com/dixieflatline76/Spice/discussions) with your request to be added!

 * **❤️ Local Favorites:** Love a wallpaper?
 Mark it as a favorite to save a permanent local copy.
 You can then switch to your "Favorite Images" collection to cycle exclusively through your best picks.
   > **Tip:** Selected "Favorite Images" as your source?
-Click the **"Favorite Images"** text in the menu to instantly open your local favorites folder in Finder/Explorer.
+Click the **"Source: Favorites"** text in the menu to instantly open your local favorites folder in Finder/Explorer.

 * **🏛️ Wikimedia Commons:** Access the wealth of human history and nature with support for **Featured Pictures** and Category composition on Wikimedia Commons.